The Top 5 Best Forearm Exercises

 The lift: Start by grabbing a dumbbell of your choice.
 You will then rest the opposite leg of the hand you are using the row the dumbbell on the bench.
 The other foot will be placed back on the floor in a comfortable position.
 Using your back, you will pull the dumbbell up into your hip and then lower it back down to its starting position.
 Repeat with the other arm.

 Here is a video demonstration to help you better understand this exercise.
 I really couldn’t find a good video of this on YouTube.
 Everyone was either using a sissy ROM, straps, far too much weight, far too little weight, or just looking like a lunkhead performing them.
 Therefore, here is a video of Westside Elite powerlifter Matt Kroc using a whole bunch of weight and performing the dumbbell row purely as an accessory exercise.
-This is no criticism of Matt by any means, but you’ll probably want to be a little more strict with your form, pull the weight up higher, and hold the dumbbell parallel to your body rather than slightly vertical.
+This is no criticism of Matt by any means, but you’ll probably want to be a little stricter with your form, pull the weight up higher, and hold the dumbbell parallel to your body rather than slightly vertical.

 5. Barbell Wrist Curls